malsadig/crowdstrike-hw/README.md

 6. `testFileNotFoundLocallyUrl_shouldNotWork`: Tested a non-existent file, which should yield FILE_NOT_FOUND.
 7. `testBadReturnCode_shouldNotWork`: Tested a URL that would return a 404.

-Additional testing I considered, but opted not to do, included random generation of massive CSVs (hundreds of thousands of entries) in order to stress test in-memory processing as well as concurrency, but this would have required finding datasets and cleaning them from online, or writing code to do the generation, which seemed beyond the scope.
+Additional testing I considered, but opted not to do, included random generation of massive CSVs (hundreds of thousands of entries) in order to stress test in-memory processing as well as concurrency, but this would have required finding datasets and cleaning them from online, or writing code to do the generation, which seemed beyond the scope of the project.

 These tests can be found in `/src/test/java/crowdstrike/mossab/processor/CsvProcessorTest.java`.